Rychard/CodingStandards/csharp/formatting.md

 Under *no* circumstances should a single statement wrap across multiple lines.

-Individual lines of code should (but are not required to) fit within visible area of the screen using the default configuration and layout of Visual Studio.
+Individual lines of code should (but are not required to) fit within the visible area of the screen using the default configuration and layout of Visual Studio.
 Instead, long statements should be broken into multiple statements.
 This improves readability and minimizes the chance that something will be overlooked.

-Comments are not subject to this rule, and can be span multiple lines.
+Comments are not subject to this rule, and can span multiple lines.
 Care should be taken to ensure readability and proper representation of the scope of the information in the broken lines.

 **Example:**